Exploring The Concept Of Narcissistic Supply

 Navigating the aftermath of narcissistic injury

 Experiencing or witnessing a narcissistic injury can be distressing.
 Therapy offers a platform to explore these experiences and the emotions tied to them.
-Understanding a narcissistic person’s reaction to perceived slights or criticism can prepare individuals for future interactions, providing them with tools to protect their mental health.
+Understanding a narcissistic person’s reaction to perceived slights or criticism can prepare individuals for future interactions, providing them with tools to safeguard their mental health.

 Shattering the narcissistic supply cycle